+Yes, of course.
 The idea of having one long-term pension arranged by your employer to provide for you in retirement is looking increasingly outdated, but the need to put in place a long-term savings plan is unlikely ever to go away.
 However, the reality of the modern world is that employees now desire and demand greater control over their benefits and their retirement planning.
 This is precisely what a Jersey ISP offers.
 That said, as well as being a stand-alone solution, an ISP can easily run in conjunction with traditional pension plans or any other employee benefit schemes.

 An ISP must: